DineshKadam1997/Advanced_Cpp_Project/README.md

 This assignment involves use of sequential container deque and string concatenation.

-# Assignment 10 - Implemetation of sequential container Deque Part2
+# Assignment 11 - Use of `std::map` Container in C++ STL

 ## Overview

-This assignment involves use of sequential container deque and string concatenation.
+This assignment focuses on the utilization of the `std::map` container in C++ STL.
+In the `/headers/Triangulation.h` file, a `std::map<Triangle, double> tArea` is declared to store pairs of `Triangle` objects and their areas.
+The container is populated using the `void Triangulation::setArea()` function.
+Additionally, two methods are available to retrieve and print the areas

 # Assignment 12: Implementation of virtual function.